 Bootable USB is a media that contains everything required to boot Windows.
-And it's always used when your computer get in trouble, or you want to clean install a fresh copy of Windows and perform in-place upgrade to Windows 10 from previous veriosn.
-But sometimes you will find Windows 10 won't boot from USB drive, just like the following case.
+Thus, you can use it to boot your computer, whether it's bootable or not, and then clean install a fresh copy of Windows, perform in-place upgrade to Windows 10 from previous version, or troubleshoot the computer in trouble.
+But sometimes you will find Windows 10 won't boot from USB drive, even no prompt, and don't know why, just like the following case.

 Bootable USB is not detected as a boot device.
 This means your USB stick is either corrupted or unbootable itself, or USB boot is not supported on the computer.